There are two objects of masses 1 kg and 2 kg located at (1, 2) and (-1, 3) respectively. The coordinates of the centre of mass are

 If a man of mass M jumps to the ground from height h and his centre of mass moves a distance x in the time taken by him to hit the ground, the average force acting on him is (assuming his retardation to be constant during his impact with the ground)

-As the centre of mass moves through a distance x, the averge force F acting on the man is calculate from :
+As the center of mass moves through a distance x, the average force F acting on the man is calculated from :

 Work done = Change in potential energy

 The centre of mass of a body is located